-The board (the "Board") of directors (the "Directors") of ICO Group Limited (the "Company") recognised that transparency and accountability is important to a listed company.
+The Board recognised that transparency and accountability is important to a listed company.
 Therefore, the Company is committed to establish and maintain good corporate governance practices and procedures.
 The Directors believe that good corporate governance provides a framework that is essential for effective management, successful business growth and a healthy corporate culture which would benefit the Company's stakeholders as a whole.
 The Board will continue to review its corporate governance practices in order to enhance its corporate governance standard, to comply with the regulatory requirements from time to time, and meet the expectation of shareholders and other stakeholders of the Company.

-The Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") during the year ended 31 March 2024, except on the deviation noted below.
+The Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") during the year ended 31 March 2025, except the deviation with considered reasons as given below.

-The code provision C.2.1 of the CG Code, the roles of chairman and chief executive officer should be separated and should not be performed by the same individual.
+The code provision C.2.1 of the CG Code stipulates that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+The division of responsibilities between the chairman and chief executive should be clearly established and set out in writing.